esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 All of the data for this experiment can be found under [BioProject PRJNA258286](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA258286), which contains [twelve SRA Experiments](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=258286).
 For this section of the exercise, use your knowledge of the NCBI SRA and Galaxy uploading options to load the six basal cell sample Fastqs into your new Galaxy history.

-> ## Which SRAs contain the basal cell samples?
-What type of mice did each come from?
+> ## Which SRAs contain the samples we are interested in?
-> 1. You can start by downloading SRARunTable.csv file containing metadata for the 12 samples, like we did for the Covid-19 data set last week.
+> 1. You can start by downloading `SRARunTable_Fu2015.tsv` file containing metadata for the 12 samples, like we did for the Covid-19 data set last week.
 > 2. Next, open the file in Excel or similar and look at the `Immunophenotype` - six of them should say `basal cell population`.
 > 3. The SRA Run Numbers associated with those samples and their `Developmental_Stage` are:
 >